Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Are other forms of retirement income taxable in Michigan?

 Yes, but retirees can deduct a portion or all of this income.
-The Lowering MI Costs Plan, which was signed into law in 2023, retirees can choose how between several methods for calculating their deduction.
+With the Lowering MI Costs Plan, which was signed into law in 2023, retirees can choose between several methods for calculating their deduction.
 First, they can opt for a tiered subtraction system with prescribed deduction amounts based on their year of birth and tax filing status.
 They can instead choose to use the new "phase-in" subtraction system, which will gradually allow for a larger deduction each year until maxing out in 2026.
 Lastly, certain fire, police and corrections retirees can opt for what's known as the Qualified Fire, Police, and Corrections Retiree Subtraction, which allows them to fully deduct retirement benefits from their service.

 How high are property taxes in Michigan?